tthorntone/AdNauseam-Wiki/FAQ.md

 No, we do not collect any information on users whatsoever.

 #### Does AdNauseam block ads or just hide them?
 Most adblockers (including uBlock, AdBlock-Plus, etc.) work via a combination of blocking and hiding strategies.
-Requests for some ads are blocked outright, while other ads (text-ads are a common example) are first downloaded, then made invisible on the page.
+Requests for some ads are blocked outright, while other ads (text-only ads, Google Search is one common example) are first downloaded, then made invisible on the page.
 This is also how AdNauseam works.
-In some cases, in order to access the properties of the ad and display it to the user, AdNauseam must hide elements that an adblocker might otherwise block.
+We simply treat image-ads as if they were text-only ads.
+And like other adblockers, AdNauseam _does_ block malware and non-visual trackers.

 #### Who can tell that I’m using AdNauseam?